20 Sep 2024

 Providing skills training

-The reuse and repair network is led by Norman Industries, a supported business run by and part of Pembrokeshire County Council.
+The reuse and repair network is led by Norman Industries, a supported business run by and as part of Pembrokeshire County Council.
 Norman Industries offers paid work, training and work experience for people with physical, sensory or learning disabilities, mental health issues, and work-limiting health conditions.
 It employs more than 60 people.
 By delivering the various schemes through Norman Industries, the council is simultaneously promoting its green agenda and opportunities for people who face barriers to work.

 The council also has a thriving partnership with Pembrokeshire FRAME, a supported employment charity similar to Norman Industries.
-FRAME provides reuse and reduce operations, and helps disadvantaged people learn job skills, from collecting used furniture and household goods through to marketing and delivery services.
+FRAME provides reuse and reduce operations, and helps disadvantaged people learn job skills, from collecting used furniture and household goods to marketing and delivery services.
 FRAME is dedicated to easing poverty in rural communities.

 Repaired items

-Items repaired may otherwise have been thrown away and new items bought adding to waste and expense.
+Items repaired may otherwise have been thrown away and new items bought, adding to waste and expense.
 The services provided through the network have been particularly important for residents living in deprived wards who are able to get items fixed without great expense.

 Raising awareness